for Veterans and the Public

 Q: Is it safe to take aspirin or Tylenol if I have hepatitis C?

 Over-the-counter pain relief medications are usually not harmful.
 Check with your doctor first and take them in moderation.
 Overuse of acetaminophen (in Tylenol) can cause liver damage.
 Patients with hepatitis C should limit their acetaminophen (Tylenol) to two grams (four 500mg tablets) per day.
-Other drugs for pain include aspirin, Ibuprofen, Motrin, Advil, Naproxen, and Aleve.
+Other drugs for pain include aspirin, ibuprofen, Motrin, Advil, Naproxen, and Aleve.
 They are safe in HCV patients who do not have cirrhosis.
+But, if a patient has cirrhosis, then ibuprofen, Motrin, Advil, and Naproxen cannot be taken at all.
 If you are not sure, always check with your doctor.